 a festive christmas market scene with people lined up to visit Babo Natale at the Verona Christmas Market

-I ordered würstel with potatoes, which was simple and satisfying, while my husband tried the hamburger (really just a meat patty), and together these ran us around 15 EUR.
-Drinks were more reasonable: spritz for 5 EUR, beer for the same.
-Vin brulè comes in paper cups — a truth that may disappoint anyone used to collecting ceramic mugs from northern European markets.
-There are stalls where you can get a mug, but it doesn’t mention Verona on it at all.
+I ordered würstel with potatoes, simple and satisfying, while my husband tried the hamburger (really just a meat patty).
+Together those ran us around 15 EUR.
+Drinks were the better value: spritz for 5 EUR, beer for the same.
+Vin brulè comes in paper cups, a truth that may disappoint anyone used to collecting ceramic mugs from northern European markets.
+There are stalls where you can get a mug, but it does not say Verona on it anywhere, which felt like a missed opportunity.

 • Polenta with cheese or würstel